 Financing: General Fund Time Frame: Sites rezoned/redesignated by December 31, 2024.
 For sites that are underutilized, the City will begin proactive outreach to site owners in December 2024 and will conduct outreach on at least an annual basis until sites redevelop with residential uses, taking the actions listed above on an ongoing basis, as needed.
 If redevelopment on any of the underutilized sites has not been initiated by December 2026, the City will identify additional development incentives and implement them within six months.
 If needed, the City will identify additional rezone sites to create additional capacity in 2027 and complete the rezone within six months.
+Rezone: Sites rezoned by December 31, 2024.
+Annexation: Coordination with LAFCO and project development teams in 2024 and 2025.
+It is anticipated that LAFCO will issue Certificate of Completion in 2026.
+Monitor the annexations, and identify any additional sites to meet the RHNA in 2026 if required due to a lack of project approval.

 Implementation Responsibility: Community Development Department Relevant Policies: Policy 1.1, Policy 1.2, Policy 1.4, Policy 1.5, Policy 1.6, Policy 1.7, Policy 1.8, Policy 1.9 Quantified Objective: Create opportunity for at least 556 units of multifamily housing for lower-income households, 219 units of housing for moderate-income households, and 38 units of housing for above moderate-income households through rezoning and, where applicable, facilitation of development on underutilized sites.
+Create opportunity for at least 331 units of multifamily housing for lower income households and 60 units of housing for moderate income households through rezoning.
+Create opportunity for 225 units of lower income housing and 513 units of above moderate income housing through annexations.